stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/07_Debugging/01_Error_Handling.md

-title: Error Handling
+title: Error handling
 summary: Trap, fire and report user exceptions, warnings and errors.

-# Error Handling
+# Error handling

 SilverStripe has its own error trapping and handling support.
 On development sites, SilverStripe will deal harshly with any warnings or errors: a full call-stack is shown and execution stops for anything, giving you early warning of a